- What is Alpha Testing?

 - Alpha testing is done by testers and quality analysts inside the organization whereas Beta testing is done by real users who will be actually using the software.

-- Alpha testing takes longer duration to complete execution while Beta testing gets completed within a few weeks.
+- Alpha testing takes a longer duration to complete execution while Beta testing gets completed within a few weeks.

 - Alpha testing is done at the developer’s site while Beta testing is done at the client’s site.